 Timber operations shall be planned and conducted to maintain suitable habitat for wildlife species as specified by the provisions of this Article.
-These provisions are in addition to those directly or indirectly provided in other rules of the Board of Forestry.
+These provisions are in addition to those directly or indirectly provided in other rules of the Board.

-919.1, 939.1, 959.1 Snag Retention 919.1, 939.1, 959.1 Snag Retention [All Districts]
+919.1, 939.1, 959.1 Snag Retention [All Districts]